 This second edition is updated to cover Python 3.7.

 Mike McGrath now lives in South-east Europe, on the sun-kissed shores of the Aegean Sea.
 Mike gained his extensive knowledge of computer languages while working as a developer contracting to companies around the world.
 His interests include coins of ancient Greece, dining-out with friends, and the ongoing evolution of the world wide web.

 Freely download the original source code for checking against your own work from our Downloads page

 Revisions (all code is correct in code examples for downloading):

-(Page corrections below have been incorporated in the ebook version from September 21st, 2020 onwards except for the correction to page 64)
+(Page corrections below have been incorporated in the ebook version from 22 July 2022 onwards)

 Further revised pages

 Revised pages for 2019 reprint: